pvondrlik/DecisionTree/README.md

 #### Change values
-You can change values in the test_decicionTree.py document in the main() function.
+You can change values in the main.py document.
 You can also use differnt data files or try to  use your own data (but have a look at the Data requirenments in the Imput format section).

  You can change for example values, to manipulate how the tree is trained: